alexobenauer/Wonder/README.md

 ### Subscribers

-In order to have updates to your queries automatically re-render the views that depend on them, the item store providers `ItemStoreSubscriber`, and some generic implementations that make things easy.
+In order to have updates to your queries automatically re-render the views that depend on them, the item store provides `ItemStoreSubscriber`, and some generic implementations that make things easy.

 Here we use `SimpleItemStoreSubscriber`, an implementation that lets us provide our item store query as a function that will automatically be re-called any time new facts are available: